 Just a stone’s throw away from the Sydney Opera House are the Royal Botanical Gardens.
 They are situated at Farm Cove overlooking the harbour and are a must for anyone exploring the city.
-The Royal Botanical Garden is a stunning oasis for tourists alike, but also frequented by horticulturalists wanting to learn more about the science behind the stunning scenery.
+The Royal Botanical Garden is a stunning oasis for tourists alike but also frequented by horticulturists wanting to learn more about the science behind the stunning scenery.

-The area was originally inhabited by the Aboriginal Cadigal people who would often perform ceremonial dances and initiations there.
-The area the Gardens are built on became the Governor’s residence.
+The area was initially inhabited by the Aboriginal Cadigal people who would often perform ceremonial dances and initiations there.
+The area the Gardens are built on became the Governor's residence.
 The Gardens were the location of the first every government-run farm in New South Wales.
-You will find things such as Mrs Macquarie’s Chair, where she allegedly liked to take in the views of the harbour.
+Will you find things such as Mrs Macquarie's Chair, where she allegedly liked to take in the views of the harbour.

 The architecture found within the Gardens also ties in with some of the more classical buildings to be found in Sydney from the Macquarie era.
-The Botanical Gardens were originally built and populated to bring a taste of England and Europe to the other side of the world.
+The Botanical Gardens were initially built and populated to bring a taste of England and Europe to the other side of the world.

-As the years have tumbled by, the gardens now focuses on growing and conserving native Australian trees, flora and fauna.
+As the years have tumbled by, the gardens now focus on growing and conserving native Australian trees, flora and fauna.
 It is the second oldest botanical site in the world and has been open since 1816.

-The Royal Botanical Gardens are completely free to enter!
-With over seventeen themed gardens and beautiful views of the city and harbour, it’s a no-brainer!
+The Royal Botanical Gardens are entirely free to enter!
+With over seventeen themed gardens and beautiful views of the city and harbour, it's a no-brainer!

 The Royal Botanical Gardens stand at a respectable 29 hectares, surrounded by 51 hectares of parkland.